kddubey/cappr/README.md

 ## Motivation

-In all honesty, I'm working on this project mostly to improve my understanding of how LMs work.
+Improve my understanding of how LMs work.
+Big and small.
+With and without RLHF.

 Product-y motivation: create a more usable zero-shot text classification interface than